HolyPrapor/Python-Debugger/README.md

 ### Usage

-* All information located on the help page.
+* All information is located on the help page.

 ## Implementation details
 This python debugger uses bytecode module to insert debug function on every line.
-In other words, we call debug control function on every line.
-Then we use different python modules to get information about stacktrace, code context, current line.
+In other words, we call debug control function before we execute the current line code.
+Then we use different python modules to get information about stacktrace, code context, etc...

-Import modules works through custom import module.
-Additional information can be gathered in source files.
+Supports debugging from imported modules (custom import mechanic is used).

 GUI uses PyQT5 as main engine, and Qscintilla for code editor widget.